-Table 1 Summary of positive policy archetypes
+Summary of positive policy archetypes

 Sector Archetype Description Bailouts with green strings attached Requiring limits to emissions or waste in return for direct funding.
-Agriculture Nature-based solutions Afforestation and reforestation programmes, restora- tion of wetlands, or forest management investments.
-Loan and grants for green investments Direct loans or tax rebates and subsidies, eg for high-efficiency water irrigation systems.
-Conservation and wildlife protection programmes Making the sale of endangered animals illegal.
+Agriculture Nature based solutions Afforestation programmes, restoration of wetlands, or forest management investments.
+Loans and grants for green investments Direct loans or tax rebates and subsidies, eg for high-efficiency water irrigation systems.
+ConservationWildlife Trade Ban and wildlife protection programmes Making the sale of endangered animals illegal.
 Bailouts with green strings attached Direct loans and guarantees for oil, gas and coal with commitments for improvement on emissions or energy efficiency.
 Energy Loan and grants for green investments Direct investment in the form of loans or grants towards renewable energy including solar, wind, biofuels and hydrogen.
 Green R&D subsidies Grants for research institutes, academic institutes, and private firms to develop new renewable energy technologies and systems.
-Subsidies or tax reductions for green products Extending tax rebates to households for rooftop solar, or making green energy products including utility tariffs with renewable targets available at a subsidised cost.
+Subsidies or tax reductions for green products Extending tax rebates to rooftop solar, or making green energy products including utility tariffs with renewable targets available at a subsidised cost.
 Bailouts with green strings attached Conditions on firms relating to emissions, pollution, supply chain requirements, or compliance with voluntary agreements or reporting standards.
-Loan and grants for green investments Low carbon or low emissions public infrastructure including CCS projects for industry, energy efficiency programs for existing buildings, investment in the hydrogen economy and electrification of industry.
-Industry Green R&D subsidies Direct grants or loans available to research institu- tions, academic institutions, and private firms to develop low-carbon industrial technologies such as CCS, hydrogen, and electrification.
-Subsidies or tax reductions for green products Taxes for the use of primary materials in supply chain, subsidies offered to firms that ensure compli- ance in their supply chains.
+Loan and grants for green investments Low carbon or low emissions public infrastructure including CCS projects for industry, energy efficiency programs for existing buildings, investment in hydrogen economy and electrification of industry.
+Industry Green R&D subsidies Direct grants or loans available to research institutions, academic institutions, and private firms to develop low-carbon industrial technologies such as CCS, hydrogen, and electrification.
+Subsidies or tax reductions for green products Taxes for the use of primary materials in supply chain, subsidies offered to firms that ensure compliance in their supply chains.